American Proprietary Eponyms

 Johnson & Johnson

-band aid, band-aid, bandaid n.; band aids, band-aids, bandaids n. pl. : plastic adhesive bandage strip
+band aid, band-aid, bandaid n.; band aids, band-aids, bandaids n. pl. : a plastic adhesive bandage strip

 Any first aid kit should include a supply of band-aids.